para0107/pothole-detection/README.md

 | 7 | 0.977 | 0.569 | 0.500 | 0.0235 | 0.00845 |
 | 10 | 0.942 | 0.546 | 0.533 | 0.0266 | 0.00992 |

+GIoU and L1 losses decrease consistently.
+Recall climbs from 0.201 to 0.533 across the frozen phase.
+Precision reports `nan` during frozen training — expected, resolves in phase 2 as the full network adapts.

 ---

 ## Planned: Cluj Data Collection & Fine-tuning